ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

-#. stepl term by tacticThis applies stepl term then applies tactic to
+#. stepl @term by tacticThis applies stepl @term then applies tactic to
    the second goal.
-#. stepr term stepr term by tacticThis behaves as stepl but on the
+#. stepr @term stepr @term by tacticThis behaves as stepl but on the
    right-hand-side of the binary relation.
-Lemmas are expected to be of the form “forall x yz, R x y -> eq y z -> R x z” and are registered using the command Declare Right Step term.
+Lemmas are expected to be of the form “forall x yz, R x y -> eq y z -> R x z” and are registered using the command Declare Right Step @term.

-.. _change_term:
+.. _change_@term:

-.. cmd:: change @term
+.. cmd:: change @@term
 ~~~~~~~~~~~~~~~~~